pyrocms-templates/template-template/README.md

 ## Resources

 - [Pyro Builder](https://github.com/websemantics/entity_builder-extension), scaffold your PyroCMS apps in style for a more pleasurable and productive coding experience.
-- [Default Module](https://github.com/pyrocms-templates/template-template), the default module template for [Pyro Builder Extension](https://github.com/websemantics/builder-extension), started with `template-template`.
+- [Default Module](https://github.com/pyrocms-templates/template-template), the default module template for Pyro Builder Extension.
 - [Auto Pyro](https://github.com/websemantics/auto-pyro), a PyroCMS deploy tool for faster development experience.
 - [Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), a curated list of PyroCMS addons and resources.
 - [PyroCMS](https://github.com/pyrocms/pyrocms), an MVC PHP Content Management System built to be easy to use, theme and develop with.
 It is used by individuals and organizations of all sizes around the world.